 Some tips for survival:

-- Google Docs: I set up a decorating plan online to communicate the vision.
+- Google Docs: Setting up a decorating plan online helps to communicate the vision.

-- Zone Decorating: we set up smaller zones for people to decorate.
-I placed all the decor needed for that zone, then handed any volunteers the sheet with the vision so they knew what to do.
+- Zone Decorating: my friend Tamara who is an interior decorator suggested that we set up smaller zones for people to decorate.
+We placed all the decor needed for that zone, then handed any volunteers the sheet with the vision so they knew what to do.

 - Food tables: I had those committees decorate separately and use their budget for their own decor.
 I provided table covers.